-- 1. The health plan cannot require the member to make transportation requests in person. - 2.
-While members should be encouraged to make transportation requests as far in advance as possible, they cannot be required to make such requests more than two (2) business days before their scheduled medical appointment and five days for trips at a greater distance. - 3.
+- 1. The Health Plan cannot require the member to make transportation requests in person. - 2.
+While members should be encouraged to make transportation requests as far in advance as possible, they cannot be required to make such requests more than two (2) business days before their scheduled medical appointment and five days for trips at a greater distance.

 Urgent transportation services are exempt from any advance notice requirement.
-The health plan must make an attempt to satisfy any urgent request for transportation.
+The Health Plan must try to satisfy any urgent request for transportation.